cardano-scaling/CIPs/CIP-0PRS/README.lagda.md

 - Voting should require minimal additional configuration (e.g., key management) for SPOs.
 - Voting and certificate construction should be fast in order to ensure it does not interfere with other operations happening in the node.

-The precise scheme and format for votes and certificates is immaterial to the protocol itself, but for reasons of efficiency (i.e., minimal resource usage) the selection of ALBA certificates, as described in proposed CIP [*Votes & Certificates on Cardano*](https://github.com/cardano-foundation/CIPs/pull/870), is recommended for Peras.
+The precise scheme and format for votes and certificates is immaterial to the protocol itself and is deferred to another proposed CIP [*Votes & Certificates on Cardano*](https://github.com/cardano-foundation/CIPs/pull/870).

 ### CDDL schema for the ledger

 Peras requires a single addition, `peras_cert`, the [block](#blocks) data on the ledger.

 ```diff
  block =